Ghazal 219, Verse 1

 The use of hazaaro;N emphasizes the inclusiveness: not just 'thousands of longings', but 'all the thousands of longings', every longing he's got.
 It's the same difference as between 'two' [do] and 'two out of two', or 'both' [dono;N], and 'all three' [tiino;N], so on.
 The longings may be all those thousands, but the breath is one, so nikle is clearly a singular subjunctive.

 When we come to the second line, however, the seemingly repeated nikle is cleverly, and enjoyably, different, for it has now morphed into a masculine plural perfect form: many of my longings 'emerged' (or the longings 'emerged' as many), but nevertheless few of them 'emerged' (or they 'emerged' as few).
 And here, the many idiomatic senses of the remarkably fertile and colloquially productive nikalnaa come into play; see the definition above for the full range of possibilities.
-For longings to 'emerge' can mean, among other, things:
+For longings to 'emerge' can mean, among other things, for them:

 =to appear, to be produced (to 'emerge' from nonexistence into existence)